 vidispine elasticsearch init --percolator-indexto initialize the “percolate query” index that is newly introduced in 5.6.
 This is useful for systems upgrading from an older version, and don’t want to re-initialize everything.
 (New in 5.6.)

-vidispine elasticsearch checkcan be used to check if Elasticsearch is active already or should be initialized.
+vidispine elasticsearch checkcan be used to check if OpenSearch is active already or should be initialized.

 The search interface is the same compared to using Solr (both syntactically and semantically), except that: